Fincer/openra-tibsunra2/Readme.md

 **What is this all about?**

 This Github repository provides a bunch of scripts for installing Tiberian Sun & RA2 on [OpenRA](http://www.openra.net/ "OpenRA homepage"), an open source implementation of classic Westwood RTS games.
+Additionally, you can install Dune 2, too.

 Tiberian Sun & Red Alert 2 are still officially "unfinished titles" in OpenRA, and thus not yet provided by official OpenRA sites as an easy download option.
 Their current gameplay status is considered as "pre-alpha", "not ready" or "only accessible to OpenRA developers".